surajK610/surajK610/README.md

 ### Hi there 👋, I'm Suraj

 I am a 2024 graduate of [Brown University](https://www.brown.edu/) with an M.S. in Computer Science and a B.Sc. in Applied Mathematics-Computer Science.
 I am interested in (1) solving complex engineering problems and (2) exploring fascinating mathematic/scientific ideas.
 My goal is to build algorithms that learn how to do useful things and are aligned with human values.
+I'm especially interested in **Interpretability Research** and **GPU Optimization**.

 I currently work as a Quantitative Researcher at [Point72](https://point72.com/) focused on using NLP research methods to find signal.
 I previously conducted research in the [LUNAR Lab](https://lunar.cs.brown.edu/) focused on learning dynamics of in context learning, investigating compositionality using causal interventions methods, mechanistic interpretability, and reinforcement learning from human feedback with Dr. Ellie Pavlick.
 I have previously collaborated with EleutherAI.

 I've also been working on a couple of other ideas that I find interesting.
 Please check out my [blog](https://surajk610.github.io/) to learn more! 🐊

 Need to reach me!
-Contact me at {username} at gmail dot com.
+Contact me at {username}@gmail.com.

 <!--
 **surajK610/surajK610** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.